lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ~~~~~~~~~~~
 {: #fig-ead-labels title="Initial EAD Labels"}

 ## COSE Header Parameters Registry {#cwt-header-param}

-IANA has registered the following entries in the "COSE Header Parameters" registry under the registry group "CBOR Object Signing and Encryption (COSE)" (see {{fig-header-params}}): The value of the 'kcwt' header parameter is a COSE Web Token (CWT) {{RFC8392}}, and the value of the 'kccs' header parameter is a CWT Claims Set (CCS), see {{term}}.
+IANA is requested to register the following entries in the "COSE Header Parameters" registry under the registry group "CBOR Object Signing and Encryption (COSE)" (see {{fig-header-params}}): The value of the 'kcwt' header parameter is a COSE Web Token (CWT) {{RFC8392}}, and the value of the 'kccs' header parameter is a CWT Claims Set (CCS), see {{term}}.
 The CWT/CCS must contain a COSE_Key in a 'cnf' claim {{RFC8747}}.
 The Value Registry for this item is empty and omitted from the table below.

 ~~~~~~~~~~~ aasvg
 +-----------+-------+----------------+---------------------------+